 You Will be Quoted.
 What separates a good story from a great story is the perfect quote.
 Since you are a part of our lives and we spend so much time with you, chances are at one point or another you will say something that catches our attention more than normal, and we will quote you in an article or homework assignment.
 Don’t be upset or embarrassed, be flattered.
 We are taught to only use the strongest and best quotes, so if you are in our story, we obviously held what you said to high regard…(that or we waited until deadline to write, we are still typical college students.)

 There you go, six things you should know before you approach a student journalist in an attempt to score a date.
 Feel free to share and add more…

-5 things you should know before dating a journalist, a journalist a man knowing everything, dating a journalism student, funny things about female journalists, journalist must know something about everything, what to know before dating a journalist, why you should date a journalism student
+i need to date a journalist, 5 things you should know before dating a journalist, a journalist a man knowing everything, dating a journalism student, dating in journalism, funny things about female journalists, things journalists should know, what to know before dating a journalist, why you should date a journalism student